ChaitanyaKanchi/WeatherApp_NavaDhiti/README.md

 5. Add your API key:

-   Create `config.py` in the project root:
+   Create `.env` file in the project root:

    ```python
    API_KEY = "YOUR_API_KEY_HERE"